sethburnette/script-tools/README.md

 ![gif](https://imgur.com/kFUpzft.gif)

-*LightTrigger* works with a trigger volume around an object of interest, activating camera light only when it enters that volume.
+*LightTrigger* works with a trigger volume around an object of interest, activating a camera light only when it enters that volume.
 The example scene should show how this simple script can be set up and used.

 -------------------